 - Check that the device is clean and completely dry.

-- Use the appropriate water as recommended above to prepare the saline rinse, either with the prepared mixture supplied with the device, or one you make yourself.
+- Prepare the saline rinse, either with the prepared mixture supplied with the device, or one you make yourself.

 - Follow the manufacturer’s directions for use.

-- Wash the device with distilled, sterile, or boiled and cooled tap water, and then dry the inside with a paper towel or let it air dry between uses.
+- Wash the device, and dry the inside with a paper towel or let it air dry between uses.

-Some children are diagnosed with nasal allergies as early as age 2, Osborne says, and could use nasal rinsing devices at that time, if a pediatrician recommends it.
-However, he adds that very young children might not tolerate the procedure as easily as would older children or adults.
+Finally, make sure the device fits the age of the person using it.
+Some children are diagnosed with nasal allergies as early as age 2 and could use nasal rinsing devices at that time, if a pediatrician recommends it.
+But very young children might not tolerate the procedure.

-Talk to your health care provider to determine if nasal rinsing will be safe or effective for your condition.
-If symptoms are not relieved or worsen after nasal rinsing, then return to your health care provider, especially if you had any of these symptoms while using the nasal rinse:
+Whether for a child or adult, talk to your health care provider to determine whether nasal rinsing will be safe or effective for your condition.
+If symptoms are not relieved or worsen after nasal rinsing, then return to your health care provider, especially if you have fever, nosebleeds or headaches while using the nasal rinse.

-FDA asks health care professionals and patients to report complaints about nasal rinsing devices to the FDA’s MedWatch Safety Information and Adverse Event Reporting Program.
+Health care professionals and patients can report problems about nasal rinsing devices to the FDA’s MedWatch Safety Information and Adverse Event Reporting Program.